erniep888/ScrumTime/README.md

 ## Requirements of ScrumTime ##

 > There are four primary questions that should be answered when starting any software application regardless of the project management methodology being used.
-ScrumTime 1.0 is required to address each question.
+ScrumTime 1.0 is required allow users to address each question for their project.
 > * **WHAT** is being created?
 > * **HOW** is it being created?
 > * **WHO** is concerned?